jorgemarcoux/Rest_Api_Alexa/README.md

+# Week 14 New Endpoints

+/api/elevator/inactive/list  - To get a list of all non-operational elevators /api/employees/fin/email - To find an employee by his or her email

 # Rocket Elevator Foundation Week 9

 ## How to know and to mapiuplate the status of all the relevant entities of the operational database